Skip to main content

 A pupil completes his/her compulsory education after 9 years of schooling, at the latest at the age of 17.

 This also applies when the pupil does not complete the 9th year (e.g. he/she may have repeated a year) and thus does not achieve the defined level of education “basic education” (základní vzdělání).
-In such case a pupil may complete basic education either by remaining at school with the consent of the school head and at the request of the parent or guardian, at most until the end of the school year in which the pupil turns 18 or, later on, by attending special courses of basic education.
+In such case a pupil may complete basic education either by remaining at school with the consent of the school head and at the request of the parent or legal representative, at most until the end of the school year in which the pupil turns 18 or, later on, by attending special courses of basic education.

 In exceptional cases, the school head may permit a pupil with a disability (defined in § 19, Article 9 of the Education Act) to continue their basic education until the end of the school year in which the pupil concerned reaches 20 years of age.
 In the case of pupils being educated in the educational programme of a special basic school, the school head, with the consent of the organising body, may permit to continue the basic education until the end of the school year in which the pupil concerned reaches 26 years of age.